Caffeine Withdrawal Symptoms: Top Fifteen

-If you are an avid coffee or energy drink consumer then you are aware of how addicting caffeinated beverages can be.
+If you are or have been an avid coffee, tea, or energy drink consumer then you are aware of how addictive caffeinated beverages can be.

-We decided to put together a list of the most common caffeine withdrawal symptoms so when you’re experiencing them, you’ll be comforted to know that you aren’t really dying but just detoxing from the caffeine.
+Here are the most common caffeine withdrawal symptoms.
+You’ll be comforted to know that you aren’t really dying but just detoxing from the caffeine.

-Also, for those who aren’t normally caffeine drinkers, these symptoms can be noticed after quitting caffeine even if it was only consumed for a few days in a row.
+Even if you aren’t normally a habitual caffeine drinker, you may experience negative symptoms when quitting caffeine even if you only consumed it for a few days in a row.

 A caffeine headache usually starts behind the eyes and then moves up the front of the head.